 but they prefer males, who have fewer toxins.

-Q. Do butterflies in the north have a differnt chemical
+Q. Do monarchs in the north have a differnt chemical

 makeup because milkweed they eat is different from the southern milkweed?

 A. Yes they do.
 Dr. Lincoln Brower and people working with him have

 used these differences to determine where adult butterflies they capture

 What is the most abundant kind of milkweed in the U.S. and in Mexico?